Laurentsandler/-Scalable-Light-Switch-Actuators./README.md

 ## Description

 A solution for renters who cannot install smart light switches.
 These small, battery-powered actuators mount on the outside of existing light switches and physically toggle them using a servo motor.
 They connect together over ESP-NOW (no Wi-Fi needed per module) via a central base station that handles Blynk/HomeKit integration.
-Up to 5 modules can be controlled from one base station.
+Up to 20 modules can be controlled from one base station, due to EspNow restrictions

 ## My Motivation